For a list of selected presentations and publications using the Forensic Anthropology Center resources, click the year below:

 FORDISC 3.0 is an interactive computer program, running under Windows, for classifying adults by race and sex using any combination of standard measurements.
 New features of FORDISC 3.0 are: larger number of variables, including postcranial variables; larger numbers of groups, including Howells’ world wide cranial data; improved pictorial guide to measurements, and improved file management and printer control.
 Cost: $395.00.
 An upgrade from a previous version of FORDISC is also available.
 Cost: $150.00.

 Data Collection Procedures for Forensic Skeletal Material 2.0

 (2016) N.R.
 Langley, L.M.
 Jantz, S.D.
 Ousley, R.L.
 Jantz, and G.S.
 Milner.
 This manual provides standardized recording procedures and general recording formats for the documentation of human skeletal material in a forensic context.
 Cost: Free.

 ***Prices are subject to change***

-or contact Pam Bailey at firstname.lastname@example.org
+For purchasing information, contact Pam Bailey at firstname.lastname@example.org